abuz33/JavaScript3/Week3/README.md

 It's the same way with programming.

 Up until now you implicitly learned a basic way of writing code, called `procedural programming`.
 In this style we break problems up into functions and variables, and execute them as one long procedure.
-There is no real thought behind code organisation or reusability, it just needs to be executed.
+There is no real thought behind code organis ation or reusability, it just needs to be executed.
 In this style we essentially say: "Hey computer do this, then that, and also this and later that."
 There is not much thought put into it.

 > If you ever read about different "programming paradigms", you might we wondering how that relates to this.
 Actually, it's the exact same thing as a "programming style", it's just a fancier name for it.